Rebby Kern, they/them

 SweatNET Charlotte Ambassador

 Rebby Kern (they/them) is a wandering spirit shining light into the lives of others.
-Rebby’s personal mission is to operate from connection, seeking justice and empower voices.
+Rebby’s personal mission is to operate from connection, seeking justice and empowering voices.
 Rebby generates space for connection, empowerment and self-discovery through their 10 years in LGBTQ activism drawing connections to the yoga world and uplifting experiences of marginalized identities.
 Their experience drives their passion to include diverse identities around race, gender identity, sexual orientation, body, ability and more.

 Rebby began their yoga practice in 2011 as a student, learning to find source within during their recovery journey.
 As a student, Rebby was curious about the ways trauma, recovery, yoga and social justice intersect together through experience and outreach.

-After moving to Charlotte, NC is 2013 to work for an LGBTQ non-profit, Rebby began practicing at Yoga One, a Baptiste affiliated studio, and developed a strong community of support.
+After moving to Charlotte, NC in 2013 to work for an LGBTQ non-profit, Rebby began practicing at Yoga One, a Baptiste affiliated studio, and developed a strong community of support.
 Rebby works full-time as a social justice warrior supporting LGBTQ youth across the state and region through education policy, youth programming, anti-racism work and leadership development.

 In 2018 an opportunity opened for Rebby to complete their first Yoga Teacher Training at Yoga One.
 After completing their training, they began assisting classes and soon arrived as a teacher in their first permanent class October 2018.
 Since then Rebby has been teaching in studios, yoga for queer youth, yoga with horses, head-start programming to introduce yoga to children and in many spaces in the city of Charlotte.